 Does anyone know what kind of bulb or lamp I can buy to make my little Lynn's final months warm and cozy?

 I would go to the pet store and get a warming blub they sell for lizards and snakes.
 They are like a heat lamp and this works very well.
-Just make sure you keep it up higher and buy the smallest one they sell.
-You do not need a large one to make this for your cat.

 I did this with a swing arm desk lamp.
 It attaches to the edge of the desk with a clamp.
 I put a standard 60 watt bulb in it.
 I swing it over my cats bed which sits on the desk. he loves it.